Florian-BACHO/EvSpikeSim/README.md

 where $g_i(t)$ and $u_i(t)$ are the synaptic current and membrane potential of the post-synaptic neuron $i$, $\tau_s$ and $\tau$ are the synaptic and membrane time constants, $w_{i,j}$ is the weight between the post-synaptic neuron $i$ and the pre-synaptic neuron $j$, $t_j$ is a pre-synaptic spike timing, $\vartheta$ is the threshold of the neuron and $\delta(x)$ is the Dirac Delta function.

 When the membrane potential reaches its threshold, i.e. $u_i(t)=\vartheta$, a post-synaptic spike is emitted by the neuron $i$ at time $t$.

+In this simulator, **membrane time constants are constrained to 2x the synaptic time constants**, i.e. $\tau = 2 \tau_s$.
+This allows us to isolate a closed-form solution for the spike time and achieve fast event-based inference without the use of numerical solvers.
+See ref [1, 2] for more details.

 ## Build and Install